Multi-District School Choice: Playing on Several Fields: Mechanism Choice

 \subsection{Large-Market Analysis}

-We generalize the example from Section~\ref{soph_can_prefer_da-example} to the uniform $(n; 2)$ setting.
+We generalize the example from Section~\ref{soph_can_prefer_da-example} to the uniform $(n; 2)$ model.
 (The same analysis also works in the uniform $(n; k)$ model for any constant $k\ge 2$.)
-We say that a sophisticated student $i$ prefers for a district $d$ to use DA if $i$ strictly prefers her match in every Nash equilibrium of the multi-district choice problem when $d$ uses DA to her match in every Nash equilibrium of the multi-district choice problem when $d$ uses BM.
+We say that a sophisticated student $i$ strictly prefers for a district $d$ to use DA if $i$ strictly prefers her match in every Nash equilibrium of the multi-district school choice problem when $d$ uses DA to her match in every Nash equilibrium of the multi-district school choice problem when $d$ uses BM.
 We show that there can be a constant number of sophisticated students who each prefer for the district that contains her entire preference list to use DA.

-\begin{theorem} For every $p \in (0, 1)$, there exists $\tau > 0$ such that for any large enough $n$, in the uniform $(n; 2)$ model there exists a set of sophisticated students of expected size at least~$\tau$ where each sophisticated student strictly prefers for the district that contains her entire preference list to use DA rather than BM, regardless of the mechanism used by the other district. \end{theorem}
+\begin{theorem} For every $p \in (0, 1)$, there exists $\tau > 0$ such that for any large enough $n$, in the uniform $(n; 2)$ model with category-probability lower bound $p$, there exists a set of sophisticated students of expected size at least~$\tau$ wherein each sophisticated student strictly prefers for the district that contains her entire preference list to use DA rather than BM, regardless of the mechanism used by the other district. \end{theorem}